certara/pyDarwin/docs/Usage.rst

 **Special note on initial estimates**

-In order to parse the text in the initial estimates blocks (THETA, OMEGA and SIGMA) the user MUST include token stem text as a NONMEM/NMTRAN comment (i.e. after ";").
+In order to parse the text in the initial estimates blocks (THETA, OMEGA, and SIGMA) the user MUST include token stem text as a NONMEM/NMTRAN comment (i.e., after ";").
 There is no other way to identify which initial estimates are to be associated with which THETA.
-E.g, if an token stem as two THETAs:
+For example, if a token stem has two THETAs:

 ::